Creatorjason/PeerStudyApp/README.md

 # PeerStudyApp
-Its a clone of StudyBuddy by Dennis Ivy, with updates and upgrades
+Its a clone of StudyBuddy by Dennis Ivy built using Django, with updates and upgrades